guifel/nocust-client-doc/README.md

 sendToALice()
 ```

-### Deposits \(Ethereum ➡️ Commit-Chain\)
+### Deposits \(Ethereum ➡️ NOCUST\)

-In order to make transfers, you need to have commit-chain funds.
-Commit-chain funds are simply funds deposited into the NOCUST smart-contract, and can be done through the client as follows.
+To make transfers, you need to have NOCUST funds.
+NOCUST funds are simply funds deposited into the NOCUST smart-contract, which can be done through the client as follows.

 ```typescript
 const transactionHash : string = await lqdManager.deposit(